northeastern-rc/rc-public-documentation/docs/source/using-discovery/workingwithgpu.rst

     - 64
     - 512GB

 These GPUs are available within two partitions, named ``gpu`` and ``multigpu``.
-Note that partitions on Discovery are not physical partitions, they  are virtual partitions.
+Partitions on Discovery are virtual partitions, not physical.
-The differences between the two partitions are the number of GPUs that you can request per job, as well as the time limit on each job.
+The differences between the two partitions are the number of GPUs that you can request per job and the time limit on each job.
 Both partitions give you access to all of the above GPU types.
-See the table below for the differences between the two partitions.
-See :ref:`partition_names` for more information about all of the partitions on Discovery.
+The table below shows the differences between the two partitions.
+For more information about the partitions on Discovery, see :ref:`partition_names`.

 .. list-table::
    :widths: 20 20 20 20 20 20 20 20 20